-In this article, we’ll learn about what a mindset strategy is and how this can help you achieve nearly any goal in regard to health and fitness.
+In this article, we’ll learn about what mindset strategies to achieve your health goals are and how this can help you achieve nearly any goal in regard to health and fitness.
 First, we’ll discuss the theory behind some strategies, then we’ll give you some actual tips to implement them.
 Believe it or not, with a new mindset, failure suddenly becomes an advantage.
 Let’s find out why.

 The mindset strategy for better school learning has been shaking up how teachers teach.
 This approach can also be applied to any purpose, including pro-level workouts and weight loss.
 The key is to understand the difference between a fixed mindset and a growth mindset, especially when it comes to mindset strategies to achieve your health goals.

-The growth mindset is completely different.
+The growth mindset is entirely different.
 It thrives on the belief that one can grow, learn, and succeed, particularly when it comes to mindset strategies to achieve your health goals.
 This goes far beyond just cheerleading.
 Instead, it transforms how you learn and see yourself.
 Within that new perspective comes a real possibility for permanent change.

 Now you might be wanting some practical strategies, but the information presented here first is crucial to develop a growth mindset.
 Why?
 Because, like the body, the brain likes to be active.
 Many studies have shown that your brain retains an incredible ability to adapt and change at any age.
-Scientists call this characteristic brain “plasticity”.
-Everyone’s brain has plasticity built in, and gaining this knowledge alone already helps you achieve your mindset strategies to achieve your health goals.
+Scientists call this characteristic brain “plasticity.”
+Everyone’s brain has plasticity built-in, and gaining this knowledge alone already helps you achieve your mindset strategies to achieve your health goals.

 When researchers look at brain waves, those with fixed mindsets only react when told they are right or wrong.
 But when given a correct answer or learning tip, fixed minds shut down.
-Growth mindset scans, on the other hand, reveal activity when solutions are presented.
+Growth mindset scans reveal activity when solutions are presented.

 Learning about how your brain works equips you to grow better at any task ― including getting into shape.